 Direct spending will, in turn, generate purchases of intermediate goods and services from other, related sectors of the economy.
 These indirect impacts are often called supply-chain impacts because they represent spending among businesses.
-The first round of indirect impacts include Energy Trust's spending on Program Management Contractors (PMCs) who deliver and promote energy-efficiency programs; Oregon manufacturers of energy efficient equipment or, in their absence, Oregon retailers, wholesalers, and distributors of energy-efficient equipment; and a broad range of local manufacturers, farmers, and others who provide the commodities purchased by consumers.
-The first round of indirect impacts lead to additional indirect impacts as, for example, PMCs rent office space or purchase supplies, manufacturers purchase spare parts or utilities, and local farmers purchase fuels or fertilizers.
+The first round of indirect impacts include Energy Trust's spending on Program Management and Delivery Contractors (PMCs and PDCs) who deliver and promote energy-efficiency programs; Oregon manufacturers of energy efficient equipment or, in their absence, Oregon retailers, wholesalers, and distributors of energy-efficient equipment; and a broad range of local manufacturers, farmers, and others who provide the commodities purchased by consumers.
+10 The first round of indirect impacts lead to additional indirect impacts as, for example, PMCs rent office space or purchase supplies, manufacturers purchase spare parts or utilities, and local farmers purchase fuels or fertilizers.

-The direct and indirect increases in employment and income enhance overall economy purchasing power, which generates consumption-related spending and leads to additional induced impacts.
+The direct and indirect increases in employment and income enhance overall economy purchasing power for Oregon households, which generates consumption-related spending and leads to additional induced impacts.
 This cycle of direct, indirect, and induced spending continues until the spending eventually leaks out of the local economy as a result of taxes, savings, or purchases of non-locally produced goods and services or "imports."
+The IMPLAN